tkhamez/neucore/doc/Documentation.md

 ## Console Application

 The console application has commands to:
 - update characters with information from ESI, like corporation etc.
-- check ESI tokens of all character
+- check ESI tokens of all characters.
-- perform automatic group assignment based on corporation and alliance to group configuration
+- perform automatic group assignments.
-- update member tracking data
+- update member tracking data.
+- update auto allowlist of watchlists.
+- update service accounts.
-- send EVE mail to accounts with deactivated groups
+- send EVE mail to accounts with deactivated groups.
-- delete expired HTTP cache entries
+- delete expired HTTP cache entries.

+See `backend/bin/run-jobs.sh` for a script that runs them all.

 ## Data Structure (Backend)